Hafnium780/Hafnium780.github.io/game-pigeon/README.md

 Mancala - Avalanche Mode
 ### Usage
 1) Download and run `mancala.py`
-2) Enter the number of stones in each hole from top left to bottom left, then bottom right to top right.
-Do not enter the number of stones in each store
+2) Enter the number of stones in each hole from top left to bottom left, then bottom right to top right, seperated by newlines.
+Do not enter the number of stones in each store.
-3)
+3) Pick a path to follow.
+From left to right, click on the corresponding hole (0 is the top hole, 5 is the bottom hole)
 ### How It Works
 1) Every possible path of pieces is simulated, and the best one is picked out.
+### Notes
+From this, the optimal path for a normal Avalanche game is as follows:
+`5, 2, 1, 4, 0, 0, 4, 4, 5, 0, 2, 3, 5, 1, 5, 5, 4, 1, 5, 0, 5, 2, 5, 4, 5, 3`
+This gets a total of 43 stones.